Gustav04szb/Gustav04szb/README.md

 ## About Me ##

 - 👋 Hello!
-I'm a second-semester student in Media Informatics at the University of Applied Sciences Dresden (HTW Dresden).
+I'm a third-semester student in Media Informatics at the University of Applied Sciences Dresden (HTW Dresden).

 - 🕹️ As a Social Media Manager specializing in game design and research, I'm passionate about the intersection of technology and creativity.